 James M. Chesbro’s essays have appeared in Connecticut Review, The Huffington Post, AOL.com, The Good Men Project, Superstition Review,Weston Magazine, and Stymie: A Journal of Sport & Literature.
-“Night Running” was selected as a notable essay in The Best American Essays 2012, 2104, and The Best American Sports Writing 2014.
+His essays have been listed as notable selections in The Best American Essays 2012, 2104, and The Best American Sports Writing 2014.

 James is the co-editor of You: An Anthology of Essays Devoted to the Second Person (Welcome Table Press, 2013).
 He teaches at Fairfield Prep and at Fairfield University, where he earned an MFA, with distinction.
 He lives in Connecticut with his wife and children.

 The Eagles have the power to close any gaps between my father and me.
 I don’t ever really question why it matters so much, but I accept Dad’s prayerful bursts to the holy family as Eucharist.
 The team feeds our relationship.
 It is a subject of immediate and uncontested agreement between us.
 Touchdowns mean yelling, a shared grin, possibly a high five.
 An Eagles interception or a shanked field-goal attempt mean calling upon Jesus Christ, or simply groaning incomprehensibly to each other as some constipated people tend to do privately.

 “Night Running” appeared in the spring 2011 issue of Connecticut Review.
 It was selected as a notable essay for The Best American Essays 2012.